 In the “Working Together Project”, middle school students and staff participate in the Assess, Identify, and Make it happen (AIM) planning process to create healthier environments for middle school students.
 The process also builds important leadership and program planning skills that can ultimately benefit the broader community.

-Benefits and Targeted Outcomes of the Working Together Project:
+Benefits of the Working Together Project:

 Middle school students will increase opportunities in their school for:

 - school connection and academic engagement

 - promoting a safe and respectful school climate by addressing bullying issues

 - physical activity